 The typical procedure to create the environment is represented in the figure and explained below.

-Create body settings: create settings for bodies which have default settings (see Default environment models), customize these settings as desired, and/or manually add settings for bodies without defaults (see Creation of celestial body settings).
+Create body settings: create settings for bodies which have default settings (see Default environment models), customize these settings as desired, and/or manually add settings for bodies without defaults (see Creating the bodies).

 Create system of bodies: use the settings above to create a set of

 SystemOfBodiesobject, automatically resolving any interdependencies (see Creation of system of bodies from settings).